claw-project/claw-compiler/test/README.md

 set(TEST_NAME <test_name>) # test_name must be replaced by a relevant test name
-set(TEST_DEBUG ON)         # optional, run clawfc with debug flag set(OUTPUT_TEST ON)        # optional, execute executable output comparison include(${CMAKE_SOURCE_DIR}/test/base_test.cmake) # always like this
+set(TEST_DEBUG ON)         # optional, run clawfc with debug flag set(OUTPUT_TEST ON)        # optional, execute executable output comparison set(IGNORE_TEST ON)        # optional, does not perform the test but apply
+                           # transformations
+include(${CMAKE_SOURCE_DIR}/test/base_test.cmake) # always like this
 ```